-Although Vietnam and France signed a provisional agreement on 14 September 1946, France has not stopped its war in Vietnam, and it has set up the Båo Đại government.
+announcement said, "Although Vietnam and France signed a provisional agreement on 14 September 1946, France has not stopped its war in Vietnam, and it has set up the Bao Dai government.
 The government of the Democratic Republic of Vietnam declares that it represents the general will of the Vietnamese people, and that it alone is the legitimate government.
-In order to build a world of peace and democracy, the government of Vietnam wants to open diplomatic relations with all governments that respect equality and Vietnam's sovereignty.89

-Clearly the DRV was vying with Bảo Đại's regime to gain Thai recognition as the legitimate government of Vietnam.
-In February the Thai Cabinet held three meetings to discuss whether or not to recognize the Bảo Đại government of Vietnam along with Cambodia and Laos, which had been recognized by Britain (on 8 February) and the US (on 9 February).
-A number of the Cabinet Ministers argued against recognition, but the majority approved, and on 28 February the Bangkok government recognized the three independent states of Indochina within the French Union.
-90
+In order to build a world of peace and democracy, the government of Vietnam wants to open diplomatic relations with all governments that respect equality and Vietnam's sovereignty."
+Clearly Ho Chi Minh's government was vying with Bao Dai's regime to gain Thai recognition as the legitimate government of Vietnam.
+In February the Thai cabinet held three meetings to discuss whether or not to recognize the Bao Dai government of Vietnam along with Cambodia and Laos, which had been recognized by Britain (on 8 February) and the U.S. (on 9 February).
+A number of the cabinet ministers argued against recognition, but the majority approved, and on 28 February the Thai government recognized the three independent states of Indochina within the French Union.
+91

-88 NAT, (3) So.Ro.0201.9/12, p.
-5.

 On 17 October 1950 a meeting was held (chaired by Gen. Luang Hansongkhram) to discuss the defense of the kingdom.
-There it was reported that "about 5000 of the Vietnamese who have moved into and are living in Thailand support Hồ Chí Minh."
-Some of these people wrote letters to the Thai government criticizing its recognition of the Bảo Đại regime.
-One such letter, dated 5 July from two people in Sisaket province who wrote in Vietnamese, said that

-It is regrettable that the Thai government has recognized the Bảo Đại government and allowed it to open a diplomatic mission in Bangkok...We [Vietnamese] strictly obey Thailand's laws; we resolutely support the independent government of Hồ Chí Minh; and we only accept the orders of Nguyễn Đức Quỳ, the representative [in Bangkok] of Vietnam's independent government [i.e., the DRV].

-Other such letters were sent, 23 written in Vietnamese and one in Thai.
-After reading translations of these letters, Phibun ordered that it should be made known to everyone that Thailand had recognized the Bảo Đại government because it had received its independence from France, and Britain and the United States had already recognized it.
-After receiving the Prime Minister's order, the Foreign Ministry announced in early September that Thailand supported the democratic forces in the United Nations, and on this basis it had given its recognition to the Bảo Đại government.
-Propert addressed to the Cabinet Secretary:
+There it was reported that, "About 5000 of the Vietnamese who have moved into and are living in Thailand support Ho Chi Minh."92 Some of these people wrote letters to the Thai government criticizing its recognition of the Bao Dai government.
+One such letter, dated 5 July from two people in Sisaket province who wrote in Vietnamese, said, "It is regrettable that the Thai government has recognized the Bao Dai government and allowed it to open a diplomatic mission in Bangkok.
+We [Vietnamese] strictly obey Thailand's laws; we resolutely support the independent government of Ho Chi Minh; and we only accept the orders of Nguyen duc Quy, the representative [in Bangkok] of Vietnam's independent government."
+Other such letters were sent to the Thai government, 23 written in Vietnamese and one in Thai.
+After reading translations of these letters, Phibun ordered that it should be made know to everyone that Thailand had recognized the Bao Dai government because it had received its independence from France, and Britain and the United States had already recognized it.
+After receiving the prime minister's order, the Foreign Ministry announced in early September that Thailand supported the democratic forces in the United Nations, and on this basis it had given its recognition to the Bao Dai government.93 Following this the acting foreign minister, Khemachat Bunyaratphan, submitted an opinion report addressed to the chief cabinet secretary.
+This said,

+The reason that the Foreign Ministry had to release its announcement was because Vietnamese living in Thailand had written letters addressed to the Thai government that showed they belong to the Vietminh movement led by Ho Chi Minh.
+This movement is the adversary of the Vietnam government [Bao Dai government] which has friendly relations with Thailand.
+The original objective of the Vietminh was to fight for Vietnam's independence.
+However,

+NAT, (3)So.Ro.0201.9/12, pp. 4, 18, 29.
+Although Prime Minister Phibun argued for recognition, Phot Sarasin, the foreign minister, was opposed saying it was premature.
+After the decision to grant recognition, Phot resigned as foreign minister (Luang Wichitwathakan, Aranramluk (in Thai), 1950, pp. 4-5).

+93 ihid